 Closing costs include fees such as loan origination fees, appraisal, title search and title insurance.
 These costs vary considerably by each state.
 But generally, closing costs for loans are on the rise as the housing market is heating up.
 Bankrate’s 2017 closing costs survey found that the origination and third-party fees on $200,000 mortgage averaged $2,084.
 For more expensive homes, the closing costs will of course be higher.

-No closing cost refinance mortgages are nice for the homeowner who either does not have or does not want to pay the cash up front to redo the loan.
+The no-closing cost mortgage products are nice for the homeowner who either does not have or does not want to pay the cash up front to redo the loan.
 Perhaps the interest rate on the new loan is a lot lower than what you pay now, and you really want to pull the trigger on the refinance, but don’t have the cash to pay the closing costs.
 Including the closing costs in the new mortgage might be the way to lower your payment.

 Also, if you do not plan to stay in the house for more than a few years, a no closing cost loan can make a lot of sense.
 With a regular mortgage, it can take more than five years to recoup your closing costs.
 Your slightly higher interest rate with a no closing cost refinance is probably going to be less expensive over five years than what you would have paid in closing costs up front.